 Professor Lyesse Laloui

-Prof. Laloui is a world-renowned scientist in his field and has dedicated much of his career to understanding the natural world for the benefit of society.
-His research and exploration of the mechanics of geomaterials and other geology has made significant contributions to our understanding of the physical mechanisms of these materials.
+Prof. Laloui has dedicated much of his career to understanding the natural world for the benefit of society.
+His research and exploration of the mechanics of geomaterials and other geology have made significant contributions to our understanding of the physical mechanisms of these materials.
 From this, he has developed innovative and sustainable technologies for today and the generations to come.
-His efforts in areas such as sustainability, climate change, renewable energy and the optimisation of natural resources have been recognized and awarded by the European Research Council with an Advanced ERC Grant for his project BIOGEOS (BIO-mediated GEO-material Strengthening), followed by an ERC Proof of Concept Grant (PoC) in 2020.
-Prof. Laloui has also developed several projects for the European Commission as well as the Swiss National Science Foundation.
+His efforts in areas such as sustainability, climate change, renewable energy, and the optimization of natural resources have been recognized and awarded by the European Research Council with an Advanced ERC Grant for his project BIOGEOS (BIO-mediated GEO-material Strengthening), followed by an ERC Proof of Concept Grant (PoC) in 2020.
+Prof. Laloui has also developed several projects for the European Commission and the Swiss National Science Foundation.